 Make Transitions Easier

 One thing that could be done to make transitions easier is to have something your child really likes at the place where they have to transition to each time.
 Also, letting your child carry something or “help” you to the next activity may help.
 Additionally, it may help to let your child hold something when they are sitting at the activity.

-(Source: How to Set Up a Work Area at Home for a Child with Autism: A Manual for Parents, Family Members and In-Home Support Providers from AutismClassroom.com) It can be found below or on our merchandise page.
+(Source: How to Set Up a Work Area at Home for a Child with Autism 2nd Edition: A Manual for Parents, Family Members and In-Home Support Providers from AutismClassroom.com)

 Related Parent Topics: Community, Behavior Support, Communication Encouragement